mspiegle/log-tools/README.md

 # Log Tools
-Tools to help analyze logs
+Tools to help analyze log files from various engine control units

 ## Supported ECUs
 All tools should support the following ECUs:
 * Haltech NSP (Experimental)

+## Requirements
+All tools require Java.
+At least Java8 is required which means any modern version is supported.
+These are command-line tools that require `PowerShell` or `cmd.exe` to run.

 ## Tools

 ### summarize-logs
 Summarize your log files with statistical functions

-#### Requirements
-You need to have Java installed for this to work.
-It should work with Java8 and newer which means almost any version of Java is fine.
-NOTE that this tool is command-line only.
-You'll need to open `PowerShell` or `cmd.exe` to run it.

 #### Usage
 The workhorse of this tool is the `--op` argument.
 You can summarize